-which can contribute to knowledge transfer to younger colleagues in their daily work.
-Academic institutions have their own human resources necessary for development.
-Many teachers are motivated to improve their competencies to provide better education to students. politicization of its allocation.
-Shortcomings in the process of professional development of teaching staff are due to politicization and nepotism to a significant extent during academic advancement.
-There is insufficient effort being made regarding the professional development of teaching staff (professors and associates).
-There is no organized and continuous professional development for teaching and ecducation, for example, in the context of online education, sincluding teaching, including teaching, including teaching, including teaching, including teaching, Teachers often have many responsibilities, including teaching, The development for teaching, and collaboration with The possibility of international exchange and collaboration with Teachers often have many responsibilities, including teaching, The development of international exchange and collaboration with -- ---
+- Academic institutions have their own human resources necessary for development. - Many teachers are motivated to improve their competencies to provide better education to students. - nepotism to a significant extent during academic advancement. - There is insufficient effort being made regarding the professional development of teaching staff (professors and associates). - There is no organized and continuous professional development for teaching and educational staff. - Teachers often have many responsibilities, including teaching, research, and administrative tasks, which can hinder their professional development. - Lack of systemic institutional support through legal regulation